National Forest Week Highlights the Living Laboratories That are BC’s Forests

 Both the University of British Columbia and the University of Northern BC maintain research forests.
 UBC operates the Malcolm Knapp Research Forest in Maple Ridge and the Alex Fraser Research Forest in Williams Lake while UNBC operates the Aleza Lake Research Forest east of Prince George and the John Prince Research Forest near Fort St. James in partnership with the Tl’azt’en First Nation.
 Additional forest research operations are also run by the federal and provincial governments as well as individual forestry companies across the province.

-“National Forest Week provides BC families with opportunities to learn more about our forests.
-Whether it’s a walk in the woods, a talk in the classroom, or a showcase of the critters that live in the forest, adults and children alike can see how registered forest professionals are managing BC’s forests for a wide range of uses including recreation, wildlife habitat, timber harvesting, and other values of importance to British Columbians.”
+National Forest Week provides BC families with opportunities to learn more about our forests and raise awareness about this renewable resource.
+Whether it’s a walk in the woods, a talk in the classroom, or a showcase of the “critters” that live in the forest, adults and children alike can see how registered forest professionals manage BC’s forests for a wide range of uses including recreation, wildlife habitat, timber harvesting, forest ecosystems protection, and other values important to British Columbians.

 Many teachers across BC will be inviting forest professionals to speak to students in their classrooms and the Association of BC Forest Professionals sponsors its annual art contest for children aged 4 to 12.
 Details and contest entry forms are available on the BC National Forest Week website.